 Tommy Moore Memorial Junior Golf Championship

 The Kelly Gibson Foundation, in partnership with Allstate Sugar Bowl, operates the Tommy Moore Memorial Junior Golf Championship (TMMJGC), a two-day tournament held in New Orleans with the field comprised of top-rated boys and girls ages 13-18 from throughout the Gulf South Region and across the country.
-The seventh annual event is scheduled for December 27-28, 2017 at English Turn Golf & Country Club.
+The 10th annual event is scheduled for December 29-30, 2020 at TPC of Louisiana.

-In conjunction with the TMMJGC, the Allstate Sugar Bowl also awards four $2,500 scholarships each summer at the Kelly Gibson Foundations’ annual banquet.
+In conjunction with the TMMJGC, the Allstate Sugar Bowl also awards four scholarships worth a total of $15,000 each summer at the Kelly Gibson Foundations’ annual banquet.

 Tommy Moore was one of the best junior golfers to ever emerge from the New Orleans area.
 He was ranked the No. 1 junior golfer in the United States by Golf Digest magazine in 1980.
 A very accomplished junior and collegiate golfer, he went on to earn his PGA Tour Card, and won the Nike Tour Boise open in 1993.